DeanLogan/advent-of-code/2024/day04/README.md

 [Here](https://adventofcode.com/2024/day/4) is the link to the problem page on advent of code.

-The input data for the puzzle can be found in the text files input1.txt for part 1 and input2.txt for part 2
+The input data for the puzzle can be found in the text file input.txt.

 # Part 1